corsa-center/corsa-center.github.io/docs/foundations/omsf.md

 The core of the Open Molecular Software Foundation is its hosted projects \- groups of talented people that drive innovation, foster collaboration, and contribute to our broader ecosystem.

-Hosting your project with OMSF means aligning with our commitment to open science and open-source principles while benefiting from an established infrastructure for funding management, governance, and community support.
+Hosting your project with OMSF means aligning with its commitment to open science and open-source principles while benefiting from an established infrastructure for funding management, governance, and community support.

 To begin, consider: